elliotperviz/cmms/md/C01_02/README.md

 - Calculate the moving average and standard deviation of the temperature during the pure NVE run<br>
   To do this by hand is not practical, so we have prepared a script called `movavg`.

-  When downloading the tutorial files, you should have already ran the install script in the [scripts](../../scripts/).
+  When downloading the tutorial files, you should have already ran the install script in the [scripts](../../scripts/) folder.
 If not, you should do this now.

   The syntax to use `movavg` is as follows:
   ```bash